 188.8.131.52 The committee chair and secretary shall be elected by and from members of the committee at the first committee meeting in the fall.

 184.108.40.206 The term of office for faculty, operating staff, and supportive professional staff members shall be three years, staggered, beginning in the fall semester.
 Representatives of the administration shall serve until their successors are appointed.

 220.127.116.11 To act as an advisory body to the president on any and all employee benefits pertaining to faculty, operating staff, and supportive professional staff.

 18.104.22.168 To review present benefit plans and proposals received from the University Council, the Operating Staff Council, Supportive Professional Staff Council, and the committee itself.

 22.214.171.124 To make recommendations to the president concerning employee benefits.

 17.3 Campus Security and Environmental Quality Committee

-(A) The executive vice president and provost; the vice president for operations and community relations; the vice president for student affairs and enrollment management; and the vice president for marketing and communications, or their designees;
+(A) The executive vice president and provost; the vice president for administration and finance; the vice president for student affairs and enrollment management; and the vice president for marketing and communications, or their designees;